dodegaard/k8s-pet-clinic-otel/README.md

 --create-namespace
 ```

-- deploy the Instrumented version of the petclinic
+## Deploy the non-instrumented version of the pet clinic

 ```
 kubectl apply -f instru-spring-petclinic.yaml